What is oxygen?

 2 KClO3 → 2 KCl + O2

-If we use manganese dioxide as a chemical catalyst, the reaction occurs at 150 °C. But this process also produces 3 percent of ClO2.
+However, if we use manganese dioxide as a chemical catalyst, the reaction occurs at 150 °C. Such a process may also produce 3 percent of chlorine dioxide (ClO2).

-Oxygen is the third chemical in order of use in the industry after sulfuric acid and nitrogen and nearly 100 million tonnes of beings are consumed annually throughout the world.
+Oxygen is the third chemical in order of use in the industry after sulfuric acid and nitrogen.
+Therefore, nearly 100 million tonnes of O2 is consumed annually throughout the world.

 - It is largely used in metallurgy like steel making in blast furnaces and Bessemer converters.